-THIS MONTH, we launch a new section designed to give you insight into what’s going on across a range of sectors by asking three local executives to answer a pertinent business question from the viewpoint of their respective industries.
+We launched a new section in our August issue designed to give you insight into what’s going on across a range of sectors by asking three local executives to answer a pertinent business question from the viewpoint of their respective industries.
 Their replies provide a snapshot of the current business landscape in our area.

 Some of the biggest uncertainties facing our industry are the instability of the individual market due to attempts to repeal the individual mandate, the government’s move to stop paying the cost sharing reductions (CSR) and the lack of competition in the state.We also see mergers of doctor practices, hospital systems and now, with the recent merger of Aetna to CVS, the impact this might have on the overall cost of care.
 We also see uncertainty in how carriers are marketing their products, discontinuing a lot of products from their portfolio with the focus being on tiered networks which may not always benefit the consumer.